-Wondering, can you have a broken bone after an accident when the emergency room doctor or urgent care doctor said the X-ray shows you don’t have a broken bone?
+Can you have a broken bone after an accident when the emergency room doctor or urgent care doctor said the X-ray shows you don’t have a broken bone and sent you home?
 Guess what?
 You might have a broken bone.

 What to Do If a Lawyer Isn’t Interested in Your Case Because a Hospital Said You Don’t Have a Broken Bone